Variables are place holders for information, the information might be in one of two main types; text or numeric.

 - Variable names cannot use special characters which includes spaces.

-- If the variable is to be a number only numeric characters can be stored in the variable, a number can be text or numeric, but non-numeric characters can only be text.
-It is very important to understand that text number characters cannot be used in mathematical operations.
+- If the variable is a number only numeric characters can be stored in the variable, a number can be text or numeric, but non-numeric characters can only be text.
+It is important to understand that text number characters cannot be used in mathematical operations.

 - The designer can use the plus sign to combine variables of the same type.
 Numerical items and text items cannot be combined together unless the string function is used.
 The string function (str) is used to make the number into a text variable in a specific operation.
 The str must be lower case letters.
 For example, the format using the str function would be: